Sean-Dickey-thycotic-com/ssi-docs/witfoo/config/steps/int-prod.md

 ## About Open Ports

-The communication between Witfoo virtual appliance and Secret Server happens through ports.
+The communication between WitFoo virtual appliance and Secret Server happens through ports.
 The all-in-one appliance has the following open ports:

 -   SSH (22/tcp)